-Urge The Dolphin Company to Retire Lolita to a Seaside Sanctuary
+The Miami Seaquarium Announced a Plan to Send the Orca Lolita to a Seaside Sanctuary Too Late

 Lolita (whose given name is Sk’aliCh’elh-tenaut) was violently torn away from her family over half a century ago.

 She’s the last surviving orca of the more than 30 who were captured off the coast of Washington, and she’s still imprisoned at the Miami Seaquarium while the rest of her pod, including an orca believed to be her mother, swims free.

 Lolita hasn’t had any contact with another orca since 1980, when her tankmate, Hugo, died after repeatedly ramming his head into a wall.